Idempiere-SanSimon/net.frontuari.bpallocation/net.frontuari.bpallocation.targetplatform/README.md

-# bpallocation - Target Platform
+# net.frontuari.bpallocation - Target Platform

 A target platform is necessary to build a iDempiere plugin.
 This is a smart target platform.
-Current iDempiere Version `8.2.0`.
+Current iDempiere Version `9.0.0`.

 ## Prerequisites